 John had been to Ireland before in 1185 when his father King Henry II had given him the title 'Lord of Ireland', but John had turned his journey into a Fiasco but upsetting the Irish kings with his youthful folly and the Gaels resented his attitude to them.

-After arriving in Waterford he came to Dublin where he was well received and after leaving the capital he advanced into Meath from which Walter de Lacy then fled.
+After arriving in Waterford he came to Dublin where he was well received by it’s citizens and after leaving the capital he advanced into Meath from which Walter de Lacy then fled.
 King John then met up with King Cathal Crobhderg O'Conner of Connacht near Ardbraccan, Co Meath.
 King Cathal recognised him as his Lord in return for being re-assured as the recognised & rightful King of Connacht.
 The two kings then proceeded northwards where they besieged the powerful fortress of Carrigfergus in Ulster which was taken, though Hugh made good his escape.

 While in the North he also parlayed with King Aedh O'Neil of Tir Eoghan (Tyrone), whom he wished to secure homage and take hostages from.
 Keeping his distance, O'Neill made a pretence of wanting to help with the siege and being prepared to offer some kind of agreement to subordinate himself to the English King, but he pleaded for time to consult his advisors.
 He donated a supply of cattle to feed John's troops.
-He was though really loath to submit and have to give over important hostages, incl. his own son, to such a volatile character as King John.
+He was though really loath to submit and give over important hostages, incl. his own son, to such a volatile character as King John.
 The negotiations fizzled out and O'Neill backed off and went home.

 Cathal Crovderg was in a weaker position as his kingdom was riven by rivalries which he had to return home to sort out.
 He had made a promise to hand over his eldest son, Aed O'Conner, to King John.
 He would then have him conveyed to England as a security against King Cathal remaining in submission.
 However Cathal's wife would have none of it and the Irish king had to return to King John empty handed.
 When they next met at Rathwire in County Westmeath, as arranged, but without his son, the King of England was anything but pleased and seems to have forcibly apprehended four of Cathal's sub-kings and royal officers, whom he brought back to England.

 Soon after King John left Ireland, arriving back at Fishguard in Wales on 26 August.
-His Expedition here was overall a success for him.
+His Expedition here was overall a success foe him.
 He had smashed the power of the De Lacy's, secured the city of Limerick, reformed the government of Dublin and the eastern counties and brought even as powerful figure as William Marshal of Leinster, the greatest Knight of the age, to heel.

 But his attempts to bring the Kings of Connacht and Tir Eoghan under his thumb both failed, and while not the primary objective of his expedition John's ham fisted attempts only alienated these Irish Kings who rightly did not trust this ruthless man.

 A final and horrible chapter to this attempt to punish his opponents was the fate of Maud De Braose and her infant son William de Braose.
-Captured in Scotland they were conveyed in chains to King John who had them imprisoned in Windsor Castle.
+Captured in Scotland she was conveyed in chains to King John who had them imprisoned in Windsor Castle.
 They were locked up together but only given food and no water on the first day of their incarceration.
 Thereafter nothing.
 When the jailors yanked open the door to their cell 11 days later all that was left was their emaciated corpses.